Toronto Ontario Canada Fashion Industry Lawyers’

 Why Choose Gilbertson Davis LLP

-We strive to resolve our clients’ disputes early and effectively through the provision of quality legal services at reasonable rates.
-We are experienced litigators both in the courtroom and in arbitration.
-We have experience in the Ontario Superior Court of Justice, the Divisional Court, the Federal Court, Federal Court of Appeal, the Ontario Court of Appeal and in arbitration.
+We strive to resolve our clients’ disputes efficiently through the provision of quality legal services at reasonable rates.
+Gilbertson Davis LLP has experienced litigators both in the courtroom and in arbitration.
+Some of our lawyers have experience in the Ontario Superior Court of Justice, the Divisional Court, the Federal Court, Federal Court of Appeal, the Ontario Court of Appeal and in arbitration.

 We are a firm which has nearly 35 years of practice in Toronto, Canada.
 We are ethical, professional and practical.